voltagead/flaming-ironman/development.md

 7. When discussion concludes (if applicable) and the code is ready to be merged into master, the reviewer should indicate their approval in the PR and the person who created the PR should merge in the files and close it.

+## Documentation

+Project-specific documentation (how to compile Sass, how to install the dependencies, etc.) should be documented in the private project's Wiki